Irenexzwen/3D-genome-gitbook/chapter-1-intro-why-should-people-care-about-3d-genome/01-3d-neuclear-structure.md

 #1 General features of 3D genome organization

 ## 1.1 2D *cis* elements in the genome
-### player:
+### Elements:
-- **Promoter**: The core promoter is a region around the TSS (+1) of a gene, which contains several DNA elements that facilitate the binding of regulatory proteins.
-It provide a secure initial binding site for RNA polymerase and for proteins called transcription factors that recruit RNA polymerase to make transcription take place. [[1]](https://en.wikipedia.org/wiki/Promoter_(genetics)
+- **Promoter**: The promoter is a region around the TSS (+1) of a gene, which contains several DNA elements that facilitate the binding of regulatory proteins.
+It provide a secure initial binding site for RNA polymerase and for proteins called transcription factors that recruit RNA polymerase to make transcription take place. [[1]](https://en.wikipedia.org/wiki/Promoter_\(genetics)
 - **Enhancer**: Enhancers are CRE(cis-regulatory elements which means they are non-coding DNA that does not code for transcription fation).
-They can be located up to 1 Mbp (1,000,000 bp) away from the gene, upstream or downstream from the start site. [[2]](https://en.wikipedia.org/wiki/Enhancer_(genetics)).
+They can be located up to 1 Mbp (1,000,000 bp) away from the gene, upstream or downstream from the start site. [[2]](https://en.wikipedia.org/wiki/Enhancer_\(genetics)).
 - **Insulator**: An insulator is a genetic boundary element that blocks the interaction between enhancers and promoters.
+It has been found to cluster at the boundaries of topological association domains (TADs) and may have a role in partitioning the genome into "chromosome neighborhoods" - genomic regions within which regulation occurs. [[3]](https://ipfs.io/ipfs/QmXoypizjW3WknFiJnKLwHCnL72vedxjQkDDP1mXWo6uco/wiki/Insulator_\(genetics\).html).

-### observation:
+### Chromatin Accessibility:
 - DNase hypersensitivity
 - Transcription Factor binding
 - Histone Modification